What Is SmartDNS? Is SmartDNS the Same as a VPN Service?

 SmartDNS helps you unblock websites on restricted networks, whether you’re on public Wi-Fi or traveling abroad.
 But so does a VPN (and some VPN services even offer SmartDNS).
 So which one should you use?
 We’ll look at SmartDNS vs VPNs, and compare the pros and cons of each to help you decide which one is right for you.
 We’ll also walk you through when to use SmartDNS and how to set it up on your device.

-PIA VPN has SmartDNS built in, so you can configure in on your smart TV, game consoles, and streaming sticks quickly and easily.
+PIA VPN has SmartDNS built in, so you can configure in on your smart TV and game consoles quickly and easily.

 What Is DNS?